How to write accessible web content

 Poor examples:

-Good headings describe what the section contains.
+Good headings describe the section.
 Poor headings do not.

 Structuring lists for accessibility